 They are separated into two categories: major and contributing.

-The leading major risk factors include:
+The leading major risk factors for cardiovascular disease include:

 - High blood pressure (hypertension)

 - Smoking and vaping